distantmagic/resonance/docs/pages/docs/features/database/doctrine/index.md

 # Usage

-In general you can follow
+In general, you can follow
 [Doctrine's documentation](https://www.doctrine-project.org/projects/orm).
+The only caveat is obtaining `DBAL` connections.
+You shouldn't use Doctrine's adapters to obtain the `DBAL` connection - you should rely on `Distantmagic\Resonance\DoctrineConnectionRepository` instead as it uses the {{docs/features/database/swoole/connection-pools}} under the hood and manages them transparently.

-If you want to use {{docs/features/database/swoole/connection-pools}} and other Resonance's features, you should use the `Distantmagic\Resonance\DoctrineEntityManagerRepository` instead of Doctrine's `Doctrine\ORM\EntityManager` to obtain entity managers.
+If you want to use {{docs/features/database/swoole/connection-pools}} and other Resonance's features, you should use the `Distantmagic\Resonance\DoctrineEntityManagerRepository` instead of building Doctrine's `Doctrine\ORM\EntityManager` manually.

+Other than that, you can follow Doctrine documentation.

 ## Controllers